THEOplayer/documentation/faq/17-how-does-mei-affect-autoplay-on-chrome.md

-# How does Media Engagement Index (MEI) affect Autoplay on Chrome?
+# How does Media Engagement Index (MEI) affect Autoplay on Chrome

 The question above is related to the following questions: